c0d3cisco/data-structures-and-algorithms/javascript/code401/array-reverse/README.md

 # Code Challenge 1 - Return a reversed array

-This code challenge required for a function called *reverseArray* that takes in an array and returns an array in the same order without using any built in methods available in JavaScript.
+This code challenge required for a function called *reverseArray* that takes in an array and returns an array in the reversed order without using any built in methods available in JavaScript.

 ## Whiteboard Process